-I want to copy Amazon Simple Storage Service (Amazon S3) objects across AWS accounts.
-Then, I want to make sure that the destination account owns the copied objects.
-How can I do that?
+I want to copy Amazon Simple Storage Service (Amazon S3) objects across AWS accounts, and make sure that the destination account owns the copied objects.

 Resolution

-With the Bucket owner enforced setting in S3 Object Ownership, all objects in an Amazon S3 bucket are automatically owned by the bucket owner.
-The Bucket owner enforced feature also turns off all access control lists (ACLs), which simplifies access management for data stored in S3.
-However, for existing buckets, an Amazon S3 object is still owned by the AWS account that uploaded it, unless you explicitly turn off the ACLs.
+When you use the Bucket owner enforced setting in S3 Object Ownership, the same bucket owner automatically owns all objects in an Amazon S3 bucket.
+The Bucket owner enforced setting simplifies access management for data that's stored in Amazon S3.
+For existing buckets, an S3 object is owned by the AWS account that uploaded it unless you explicitly turn off the ACLs.

-If your existing method of sharing objects relies on using ACLs, then identify the principals that use ACLs to access objects.
-For more information about how to review permissions before turning off any ACLs, see Prerequisites for turning off ACLs.
+If your existing method relies on ACLs to share objects, then identify the principals that use ACLs to access objects.
+For more information, see Prerequisites for turning off ACLs.

-If you can't turn off your ACLs, then follow these steps to take ownership of objects until you can adjust your bucket policy:
+If you can't turn off your ACLs, then complete the following steps to take ownership of objects until you can adjust your bucket policy:

-1. In the source account, create an AWS Identity and Access Management (IAM) customer managed policy that grants an IAM identity (user or role) proper permissions.
+- In the source account, create an AWS Identity and Access Management (IAM) customer managed policy that grants an IAM identity (user or role) the required permissions.
 The IAM user must have access to retrieve objects from the source bucket and put objects back into the destination bucket.
-You can use an IAM policy similar to the following:
+You can use an IAM policy that's similar to the following example:

 {